How to Work in Canada as a Dentist – Ultimate Guide for Foreign Dentists

 If you had passed AFK then you can log in to your profile and register for Assessment of Clinical Judgement.

-Format of Assessment of Clinical Judgement
+The format of Assessment of Clinical Judgement

 ACJ is a multiple choice assessment which consists of three books in a day.
 There will be a break between every book.